United Kingdom

 Pictures of the entire code list

 The registration plate usually contains a group of two or three letters.
 If three, ignore the first, and use the second and third.
-Very old ones use only one letter.
-These indicate the place of first registration.

 • A